The Reformist Agenda

 Hold dominant corporations accountable when they rig markets, drive up prices, or block small businesses from competing.

-• Put People Over Profit: Ban price-gouging in healthcare, housing, utilities, and essential goods.
+Put People Over Profit: Ban price-gouging in healthcare, housing, utilities, groceries and essential goods.

-• End the Revolving Door: Serving in congress should not be an application for powerful lobbying firms — .
+End the Revolving Door: Serving in congress should not be an application for powerful lobbying firms.
+No congressperson should be able to exploit their connections in capitol hill by joining a lobbying firm within five years of leaving office.

 This country was built by all of us.
 Our Future should be the same.